idfyed/sample-node-app/README.md

 ### Build the Image using docker

-Issue the command `docker build -t diglias-sample-app .` in the root directory of the repository.
+Issue the command `docker build -t diglias-sample-app .` in the root directory of the project.
 This will build a image in your docker host named `diglias-sample-app`.

 ### Run the Image